 Near the end of March, Microsoft announced that Power BI would now be able to integrate with Google Analytics.
 Over the last few weeks, users have been discovering the numerous benefits of this integration and have found it to be incredibly useful, especially for companies with a large e-commerce presence.
 Some in the tech world would even call this a match made in heaven.

 Integrating Google Analytics with Power BI solves both of these problems.
 By importing Google Analytics data into your Power BI dashboard, you can see all of your website traffic data right alongside your sales data, CRM data, and any other data source you have connected to in Power BI.
 Not only can you see all of your important data in one place, but you can combine web traffic data from Google Analytics with data from other internal sources to gain a more accurate "big picture" view of how your website interacts with the rest of your business cycle.

 Plus, Power BI's intuitive visualizations make your Google Analytics data easier to understand.
-As reported by the Power BI blog, a Power BI user from Powered Solutions shared a screenshot of what his Power BI dashboard looked like when he connected it to Google Analtyics - and this is right out of the box!
+As reported by the Power BI blog, a Power BI user from Powered Solutions shared a screenshot of what his Power BI dashboard looked like when he connected it to Google Analytics - and this is right out of the box!

 No offense to the developers at Google, who have made an incredibly powerful, detailed software in Google Analytics, but sometimes it's hard to find the insights you need amidst the myriad of numbers and graphs in GA.
 But when Power BI works its visualization magic, insights become immediately apparent on your dashboard.